 With the push to go green, also in micro markets, much has been made of wind power.
 Media outlets attentive to the wind energy development have focused attention on the industry and many homeowners have followed suit.
+Here we reflect on some wind energy pros and cons.

 The emergence of many upstart wind companies has advertisers scrambling to gain the attention of would-be consumers in a relatively new market.
 To this point, advertising has focused mostly on a maximum “output figure.”
 This to a certain extent has confused consumers, many of which being new to wind energy.